twilio/twilio-php/docs/usage/rest/calls.rst

 The :class:`Call` resource has some subresources you can access, such as notifications and recordings.
-If you have already have a :class:`Call` resource, they are easy to get.:
+If you have already have a :class:`Call` resource, they are easy to get:

 .. code-block:: php